tsemuchen/ece539_project/README.md

 - Feature extraction and fine-tuning pipeline for transfer learning.
 - Evaluation of model performance on specific datasets.
 - Currently supports DenseNet121 (w/ and w/o augmentation), Inception V3, VGG-16, Wide ResNet101-2, ConvNeXt Base, and MobileNet V2

+## Results
+- Five out of six models outperform the best model in the original paper.
+- Details can be found in .csv files, report, and slide.